Thomas Schneider (Egyptologist): Life and career

-Thomas Schneider became the professor of Egyptology at the University of Wales, in Swansea.
+Thomas Schneider became the professor of Egyptology at the University of Wales, Swansea.
 Before that, he was a visiting professor at the universities of Vienna, Warsaw and Heidelberg, professor of the National Swiss Research Association at the Institute of Egyptology at Basel and participated in the MISR Project (Mission Siptah-Ramses X in the Valley of the Kings) of the University of Basel.
 Since 2007, he has been an Associate Professor of Egyptology and the Near East at the University of British Columbia.